astronomer/airflow-provider-great-expectations/README.md

    1. A path to a directory in which a yaml-based DataContext configuration is located
    2. A Great Expectations DataContextConfig object

-Additonally a Checkpoint may be supplied, which can be specified either as:
+Additonally, a Checkpoint may be supplied, which can be specified either as:
    1. The name of a Checkpoint already located in the Checkpoint Store of the specified DataContext
-   2. A Great Expectations CheckpointConfig object Although if no Checkpoint is supplied, a default one will be built.
+   2. A Great Expectations CheckpointConfig object

+Although if no Checkpoint is supplied, a default one will be built.

 The operator also enables you to pass in a Python dictionary containing kwargs which will be added/substituted to the Checkpoint at runtime.